Kaccana-Bhikkhu/qs-archive/documentation/aboutSources/10_Credits.md

 Ajahn Thee Sabbajayanto and Janejira Sutanonpaiboon translated the Archive landing page on abhayagiri.org.

+Tan Issaro and Mike Adair edited the recordings from [Winter Retreat 2025: Readings from _The Island_](event:WR2025).
+Benedikt helped transcribe these recordings.

 ## Projects
 The Archive relies upon many common open-source and freeware tools.
 In addition to the python modules listed in [requirements.txt](https://github.com/Kaccana-Bhikkhu/qs-archive/blob/main/requirements.txt), we would like to specifically acknowledge: